How to Upgrade / Replace App with Win32 App Supersedence relationship | Intune

 Endpoint Manager - Win32 App - Detection Rule

-Review the Detection rule in next page and click on Next
+Review the Detection rule on the next page and click on Next

 Endpoint Manager - Win32 App - Detection Rule